 The leftover products from using this litter are literally just poop and wood.
-If you do decide to compost it yourself, just don’t use it for fertilizing anything you plan on eating later.
-Don’t flush the litter even if the manufacturer says it can, litter can contaminate water and affect wildlife with the diseases cat waste sometimes carries.
+If you do decide to compost it yourself, don’t use it for fertilizing anything you plan on eating later.
+Don’t flush the litter even if the manufacturer says it can be flushed, litter can contaminate water and affect wildlife with the diseases cat waste sometimes carries.

 How to switch to wood pellet cat litter?